Academic writing: Academic genres

 Academic writing encompasses many different genres, indicating the many different kinds of authors, audiences and activities engaged in the academy and the variety of kinds of messages sent among various people engaged in the academy.
 The partial list below indicates the complexity of academic writing and the academic world it is part of.

+STEM papers often focus on showing methods and data, but some teachers now ask students to explain their ideas better which helps students write like scientists.